Canadian units of the War of 1812: Western districts

-During the initial stages of the war, Major-General Isaac Brock moblized contingents of Upper Canada militia, including Essex, Kent, Norfolk and Oxford from the western districts, to bolster his forces in the face of a large American invasion force being assembled in the Michigan territory under the command of Brigadier-General William Hull.
+During the initial stages of the war, Major-General Isaac Brock moblized contingents of Upper Canada militia, including Essex, Kent, Norfolk, Middlesex, and Oxford from the western districts, to bolster his forces in the face of a large American invasion force being assembled in the Michigan territory under the command of Brigadier-General William Hull.
 Though outnumbered, this combined force of regulars and militia was successful in capturing Detroit in August 1812.
 Elements of the Essex militia were also actively engaged at the Battle of Frenchtown in January 1813 and at the Siege of Fort Meigs in May 1813.

 Late in 1813, following the Battle of Lake Erie, the Americans recaptured Detroit, captured Amherstburg and defeated the retreating British army under Major-General Henry Procter at the Battle of the Thames.
+A detachment from the Norfolk and Oxford Militias fought at the Battle of Nanticoke Creek.
+A detachment of men from the Norfolk and Middlesex Militias fought at the Skirmish at McCrae's House.
 From then until the end of the war, only small outposts of British regulars were stationed in the Western Districts of Kent, Essex and Norfolk.
 During 1814, American troops made several raids from Detroit or Lake Erie against these, causing much destruction.
 The local militia could not stop a determined expedition (for example, that which resulted in the Battle of Malcolm's Mills), but could stop small scale nuisance raids.
 The Essex and Kent militias are perpetuated in the Canadian Army by the Essex and Kent Scottish Regiment.